nrebhun/nrebhun.github.io/projects.md

 via YouTube streaming, but shortly after posting the video to my channel I removed it, realizing only afterward that I had not downloaded a copy of the video.

-Luckily, I got another shot, and even had the support of Apple, as I had the opportunity in the 2015 Hour of Code to teach kids the fundamentals of programming on behalf of Apple!
+Luckily, I got another shot, as I had the opportunity in the 2015 Hour of Code to teach kids the fundamentals of programming on behalf of Apple!
 It was an incredibly fulfilling experience.
 Children as young as three (with surprisingly minimal guidance from their nearby parents/guardians) seemed not only to understand the concepts in the carefully crafted form in which the information was presented, but also deeply enjoy the activities provided by Code.org.

 Some of the older children had participated in similar events in the past, and with them my co-instructors and I were able to dive a little deeper, breaking down more complex analytical